uclaacm/learning-lab-crash-course-su20/01-intro-html-css/README.md

 ## Properties

 Tags all have properties, as well.
 We have avoided talking about them until now, but the idea behind them is that before one writes the `>` at the end of a tag's opening, they can specify certain properties about that particular tag, or pass it certain values.
-Think of it kind of like the constructor list of an object in a traditional object-oriented langauge!
+Think of it kind of like the constructor list of an object in a traditional object-oriented language!

 To specify a property of a tag, the format is `<tagName propName="propValue" anotherPropName="propValue1 propValue2>`.
 Notice that you can have multiple properties on a tag, as well as multiple values passed to a single property.
 Looking at this format, can you think of some examples we've already seen?